aritang/aritang.github.io/content/posts/pinned.md

 title: "the author's pick"
 date: 2023-10-01T22:14:34+08:00
 draft: false
-weight: 1
 summary: the roadmap to a collection of interesting historical posts. freshly updated.
 cover:
     image: definition/think.jpeg
 ---

+Hi, my name is Ariana.
+This is a personal blog, where I write things about my research, my artistic viewpoints and occasionally my life.
+You can see my [preference](https://aritang.github.io/posts/sweetener_philosophy/) here.
+In general, I like music, math, Econ (part of them), delicious food.

 Here are my favourite posts over the history.
 If you wanna get to know a little bit more about me, this is the perfect place to start.
+And, maybe check the [archive](https://aritang.github.io/archives/) for further fun.

 ### One and only most favourite post so far: